pcda17/pcda17.github.io/week-01.md

 #### Command Line basics

-While the terms “command line,” “terminal,” and “shell” are sometimes used interchangeably, each has a slightly different denotation.
+While the terms "command line,” "terminal,” and "shell” are sometimes used interchangeably, each has a slightly different denotation.

-“**Command line**” has the broadest scope, referring to a style of interface.
+"**Command line**” has the broadest scope, referring to a style of interface.
 A command-line interface, also known as a command-line interpreter (CLI) is any system in which all interaction occurs via text-based commands issued through a keyboard.

 A **terminal**, also known as a terminal emulator, is an application in your local operating system that provides a window to type in.
-We’ll be using the built-in macOS terminal emulator, called **Terminal**, which you can find under “Utilities” in your Applications folder (`/Applications/Utilities/Terminal.app`).
+We’ll be using the built-in macOS terminal emulator, called **Terminal**, which you can find under "Utilities” in your Applications folder (`/Applications/Utilities/Terminal.app`).
 Open Terminal, then type the following and press return.
 (Note that there is a space after `echo`.)

 ```
 echo $SHELL
 ```

 A **shell** is the software layer between user input and the rote world of file system maintenance.
-The graphical user interface (GUI) provided by Mac OS X is itself technically considered a shell, but if someone refers to “the shell” they typically mean a command-line interpreter like [Bash](#).
-The command you entered above should have returned `/bin/bash`, which is the location of Bash’s “binary,” or machine-readable application file.
+The graphical user interface (GUI) provided by Mac OS X is itself technically considered a shell, but if someone refers to "the shell” they typically mean a command-line interpreter like [Bash](#).
+The command you entered above should have returned `/bin/bash`, which is the location of Bash’s "binary,” or machine-readable application file.
 If you open a command-line session on a remote server, your text input will be handled by the shell installed on that server.

 It is important to understand that both Mac’s GUI (known as [Aqua](#)) and Bash are rooted in the same set of underlying OS services.
 Since the introduction of OS X, and now in iOS as well, these core utilities have been handled by a Unix-like operating system called [Darwin](#), which is based on the famously stable [Berkeley Software Distribution (BSD)](#) Unix clone.